willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 1. **Added an index we could use for code file / code id queries**

-   This way the query wasn't doing a table scan on a large table which tied up the db.
+   This improves the query--it doesn't have to do a table scan on a large table which was tying up the db.
+I don't know why I missed this in the previous attempt.

 2. **Added a separate API endpoint that I could use to test the query**

-   This way I could test the index and query without touching the download API and causing another outage.
+   Given that I've caused an outage already and that I needed a way to tune and test things without affecting the system, I created a new temporary API enpoint that I could test with.

-   I did a few rounds of changes and honed the query using this new API.
+   I did a few rounds of changes and honed the query using this new temporary API.

 3. **Constrained the code in the download API**

-   Once I had the query working, I re-added it to the download API.
+   Once I had the query working, I re-added it to the download API and removed the temporary API.

    Previously, the download API would do a code info lookup *any time* the symbols file wasn't found.
-I needed to constrain it to **only** do a code info lookup if the debug id looked like it was probably a code id.
+I needed to constrain it to *only* do a code info lookup if the debug id looked like it was probably a code id.

 I implemented the rust-minidump changes:

 https://github.com/rust-minidump/rust-minidump/pull/872

-I reworked rust-minidump so that in the case where the debug file and debug id are empty, it does a lookup against all the symbols suppliers using the code file and code id.
+I changed it so that in the case where the debug file and debug id are empty, it does a lookup against all the symbols suppliers using the code file and code id.

 For symbols servers that support this (i.e. Tecken), it'll return an HTTP 302 with the correct url with the debug file and debug id in the ``Location``